Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 The last two slightly more complicated formulas above have a simple interpretation: since $D'=UDU\inv $, the expression for $\psi _x(b)$ above, say for $x$ in $R_1$, is obtained by conjugating $b$ by $U$, and then applying the upper left entry of the resulting matrix of functions to $x$.

 Once this description is agreed upon, let us prove that the free expectation $\Pf $ of \ref {DefineFreeCondExp} is faithful.
 For this suppose that $b\in B$ is such that $\Pf (b^*b)=0$.
-Then, for every $x$ in $[-1,0)$ we have that where $x_1$ and $x_2$ are the points of $L_1$ and $L_2$ corresponding to $x$.
+Then, for every $x$ in $[-1,0)$ we have that

+where $x_1$ and $x_2$ are the points of $L_1$ and $L_2$ corresponding to $x$.
 Since $\tr $ is a faithful state on $M_2({\bf C})$, we deduce that $(b^*b)(x)=0$, and hence also that $b(x)=0$.
 The same phenomena plays out on the right-hand-side, although the computations become a bit obscured under conjugation by $U$.
 In any case, if $\Pf (b^*b)=0$, then $b(x)=0$, for all $x$ in $[-1,0)$, as well as for all $x$ in $(0,1]$.
 Since $b$ is continuous, we then deduce that $b(0)=0$, as well, so indeed $b=0$.
-This proves that $\Pf $ is faithful, and hence that $\incl {B}{A}$ is a \white / inclusion.
+This proves that $\Pf $ is faithful, and hence that $\incl {B}{A}$ is a {light} inclusion.

 As we already mentioned, our intention is to apply \ref {MainThree.ii} to our inclusion, so we must provide an $N$-canonical state relative to each $x$ in $X$.
-Besides the case $x=0$, this follows immediately from \ref {UniqueIsCanonical}, so it is enough to find an $N$-canonical state relative to $0$, but this is easily accomplished by taking and observing that $\psi _0(n)=0$, for every $n$ in $N$, except for $n=I$ and $n=-I$, these being normalizers in $N$ for which $0$ lies in $\iFix n$, rather than $\bd n$.
+Besides the case $x=0$, this follows immediately from \ref {UniqueIsCanonical}, so it is enough to find an $N$-canonical state relative to $0$, but this is easily accomplished by taking